The 9th Global Pro Bono State of the Practice Report

 The Road Ahead: Trends in Corporate Social Impact in 2021 and Beyond

 PYXERA Global launched the Global Pro Bono State of the Practice survey in 2010 to deliver an overview of program formats, implementation methodologies, evaluation techniques, and best practices in the field of skills-based volunteering.
 With survey data dating back to 2008, the longevity of this initiative provides a uniquely robust understanding of the practice as it grows and evolves.
-The Road Ahead: Trends in Corporate Social Impact in 2021 and Beyond, which pulls from nearly 30 corporate survey responses, of which nearly half are part of Fortune’s Global 500, is set to launch this May.
+The Road Ahead: Trends in Corporate Social Impact in 2021 and Beyond, which pulls from nearly 30 corporate survey responses, of which nearly half are part of Fortune’s Global 500, was launched in May 2021.
 With respondents based in Europe, North America, South & Central America, and Asia, the report provides a global perspective on trends in corporate social impact.

 This year’s report looks towards the future and provides best practices and guidance for corporate leaders seeking to keep abreast of trends and be trailblazers in the field of Global Pro Bono.
 Corporate changemakers engaged in corporate social responsibility (CSR), sustainability, DE&I, HR, ESGs, talent development, and community engagement can use this report to not only innovate surrounding their social impact programming, but also to convey the value proposition of Global Pro Bono programs.